 All buttons go into the overflow from right to left.
 This ensures that the most important buttons are the last to be moved into the overflow menu.

-Exception 1: Message button appears.
+Exception 1: Messaging button appears

-Exception 2: Object is marked as flag/favorite.
+Exception 2: Object has been flagged or marked as a favorite

-For more information, see button.
+For more information, see Button.

 Want to dive deeper?
 Follow the links below to find out more about related controls, the SAPUI5 implementation, and the visual design.